 According to Veolia, operational excellence is achieved through the right combination of people, process and technology.

-Read or download the complete findings in the Getting Value from Investment In Facilities Technology: How to Overcome the Barriers report from the Veolia website.
+Read or download the complete findings in the Realizing Value from Investments In FM Technology: 2018 Facility Management Benchmark Survey report from the Veolia website.